 Picture yourself going from project to project unhurriedly, knowing that you had enough time in your day to complete everything you needed to do.

-Of course, I’ve also outsourced work for my business, and trained personal assistants to help me with complex tasks – but without any training you can get started today and take a step
+I’ve also outsourced work for my business, and trained personal assistants to help me with complex tasks.
+This is the single best I’ve discovered to make more time for myself.

 2. Be Unavailable